manuscript-submission/RadioGlioma/README.md

-# RadioVicuna
+# RadioGlioma
-Repository linked to the manuscript "Unlocking Information Extraction from Free-Text Radiological Reports: Performance of an Open-Source GPT Model" submitted to Radiology.
+Repository linked to the research letter "Open-source Generative Artificial Intelligence for Information Extraction from Radiology Reports" submitted to Radiology.

 ## Installation